CADR Rating Explained

 CADR Certified Air Cleaners

 The Association of Home Appliance Manufacturers (AHAM) oversees the CADR rating program.
-As part of this program, products are randomly selected and independently tested to confirm they continue to meet the performance levels.
+As part of this program, air cleaners are randomly selected and independently tested to confirm they continue to meet the performance levels.

-Here is a screenshot of the EJ120 and ERIK650A CADR ratings from the AHAM website.
+Here is a screenshot of the mod and mod jr CADR ratings from the AHAM website.

 Benefits Of CADR